Location & Hours

 The Hubert Jones Glass Plate Negative Collection contains 466 glass plate negatives that document late 19th century Austin life.
 It includes street scenes, historic buildings, and portraits.
 Hubert Jones, the donor of the collection, was an Austin resident and University of Texas Professor.
 The extremely delicate nature of glass plate negatives has hitherto made the vast majority of these images unavailable to the public.
 This digitization project allows patrons access to all of these unique images from our local history.
 The project was funded by a TexTreasures grant made possible by a grant from U.S. Institute of Museum and Library Services to the Texas State Library and Archives Commission under the provisions of the Library Services and Technology Act.
 Image: [Unidentified Family], circa 1880s-1890s, J025

 The Neal Douglass Photograph Archive consists of over 50,000 photographic negatives.
 Douglass was the first photographer for the Austin American-Statesman and he ran his own studio alongside his journalism work.
-Photographs in the collection primarily consist of his commercial work from the 1940s to the 1970s but some news events are covered as well.
+Photographs in the collection primarily consist of his commercial work from the 1940s to the 1970s.
 His clients included governors, legislators, civic leaders, and people from all walks of life.
 Nearly 4,000 images from this collection are viewable online through the Portal to Texas History.
 The finding aid for the collection is available through Texas Archival Resources Online.
 Image:Cowboy Rope Trick, ND-nd-A001-06